Prerequisites |

 If you’re in Europe we can deposit the reward directly into your bank account.
 We only need an IBAN as well as your first and last name.

 If you’re located outside of Europe, we can pay by PayPal and will require the email address associated with your account.
-We may also consider direct bank transfers for payments exceeding EUR 500.
+We may also consider direct bank transfers for payments exceeding $500.

 We move swiftly in responding to reports and triaging bugs, so don’t hesitate to reach out!